Medium and MBT

 It was hoped that by sharing the development effort and costs, the complex MBT70 could be produced more cheaply than its Soviet counterparts, but problems plagued the program from the beginning.Kelly, 25.
 Robert J. Sunell, "The Abrams Tank System," in Camp Colt to Desert Storm, 433.
 Difficulties with English-German translations, metric to English measurement conversions, and differences between German and American manufacturing and designing practices caused considerable headaches before the tank was even designed.Kelly, 30-3.
 Hunnicutt, Abrams, 117.
 Costs spiraled to unacceptable levels, and MBT70 was killed in 1970, leaving the Germans and Americans to go their separate ways.Kelly, 38.
 Hunnicutt, Abrams, 142.
 The Germans went on to design the Leopard 2.

 The US chose to give the MBT70 another chance, but this time as an austere vehicle with toned-down technological gizmos.
 This project was dubbed XM803, and it featured a less powerful engine and simpler hydropneumatic suspension.
-Congress was especially cost-conscious after the Air Force's accounting fiasco with the C-5 Galaxy transport plane and difficulties with its F-111 fighter/bomber, and as the XM803 was being estimated to cost three to four times as much as an M60A1,Ogorkiewicz, vol. I, 50.
+Congress was especially cost-conscious after the Air Force's accounting fiasco with the C-5 Galaxy transport plane and difficulties with its F-111 fighter/bomber, and as the XM803 was being estimated to cost three to four times as much as an M60A1,Ogorkiewicz, Technology of Tanks, I: 50.
 Stone, 77. and the Shillelagh missile system proving troublesome on the M551 and M60A2 tanks, XM803 was cancelled in December 1971.Kelly, 40-2.
 Sunell, 433-4.
 Hunnicutt, Abrams, 158.
 The cancellation of XM803, which the Marines hoped would replace their fleet of M48s, forced the Corps to instead acquire the M60A1 in 1974.Estes, Marines Under Armor, 174.

 When the production tank finally emerged on 28 February 1980, after even enduring a competition with the West German Leopard 2 tank, it was the most powerful and advanced tank the United States had yet produced.
 The M1's fire control system, which included a laser rangefinder and thermal imaging system, allowed it to engage targets on the move cross-country in any weather.
 Its composite armor provided the crew with enhanced protection, and features such as the ammunition bustle further shielded the crew from injury should a penetration occur.
 The new tank's firepower was upgraded in 1985 when the Rheinmetall 120mm was finally adopted on the M1A1.
 The Army's standardization on the M1 Abrams tank again forced the Marines to change for the sake of logistical commonality, and the M1A1 totally replaced Marine M60A1s by 1996.Estes, Marines Under Armor, 183-4.